monkarc/blogger/test.md

 CH6
 User registration form
-Adding new fields to the forms using form inheritence in forms.py Formatting the registration forms automatically using crispy-forms package
+Adding new fields to the forms using form inheritence in forms.py forms.save() command to save the details to the DB

+Formatting the registration forms automatically using crispy-forms package pip install the package > add it to installed_apps in settings.py > now its is available to load into html page files as {% load crispy_forms_tags %}